Interior Design (Four-Year B.S.)

 The emphasis of the program is to provide a holistic and comprehensive education in interior design with a balance between the theoretical, conceptual, creative and technical aspects of the discipline.
 This education is delivered through the core interior design curriculum, which is informed and enriched by the liberal arts and science curriculum and free electives.

 At the program’s core are design studios in which students explore the creative process through a series of varied and progressively more complex projects, covering the range of practice from residential to commercial and institutional design.
 The functional knowledge necessary for design is introduced through formally structured courses focusing on such varied topics as space planning, ergonomics, universal design, sustainable design, computer visualization, detailing, design, color theory, furniture design, materials and textiles.
 Students also study the history of architectural interiors from pre-history to contemporary works and understand and analyze their cultural relevance.
 The interior design studios foster an interdisciplinary environment, centered on creative experimentation, where material from other courses is synthesized through the act of design.
-Each year, the student will build upon earlier courses and begin to integrate functional and cultural issues into the design studio.
+Each year, the student will build upon earlier courses and integrate functional and cultural issues into the design studio.
 In the fourth year, the Capstone Experience is the culmination of all previous studies, integrating design research, programming, history, theory, human behavior, technology, innovative design solutions, construction detailing, furniture and materials—all important aspects of creating meaningful interior environments.

 Students may follow secondary specializations such as business, construction management, textiles, photography or furniture design.
 The interior design program also offers valuable opportunities for internships in design firms, memberships in professional organizations, a junior semester studying abroad in the cities of Copenhagen or Rome, and discipline-based community service.
 The program is grounded in the belief that interior designers should enter the global marketplace as articulate, creative, inspired designers and socially aware professionals.
 The program seeks to instill in students an awareness and sensitivity to the social, technological, aesthetic, cultural and ethical responsibilities involved in the design of living and working environments.